spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/checklist.md

 ---
 sidebar_label: "Checklist"
 title: "Checklist"
-description: "An airgap installation of Palette requires a few steps to be completed before the installation can begin.
+description: "An airgap installation of VerteX requires a few steps to be completed before the installation can begin.
 This checklist will help you prepare for the installation."
 icon: ""
 sidebar_position: 40
 hide_table_of_contents: false
-tags: ["palette", "self-hosted", "airgap"]
+tags: ["vertex", "self-hosted", "airgap"]
 ---

-Use the following checklist to ensure you have completed all the required steps before deploying the airgap Palette installation.
+Use the following checklist to ensure you have completed all the required steps before deploying the airgap Palette VerteX installation.

 <Tabs queryString="platform">